 Editor's Note: This blog was co-authored by Jack Cain, Encore Electric's director of health and safety and Marlin Linder, vice president and director of project resources for Encore.

-Safety has to start at the top of the organization, and it needs to be something to which senior leadership is absolutely committed.
 Our commitment to safety goes back to our company’s founding more than 16 years ago.
 From the beginning, our company’s leaders — from our president through to field leadership — have put together a culture where any employee who sees something that is not safe is encouraged to speak-up and stop work.
 Employees are commended for pointing out that this condition is unsafe or recommending doing things a different way.
 We back each other up.
 We’re accountable to each other.

 We have learned from the best.
 Each time we have had the chance to be invited to present to the judges for the Construction Safety Excellence Awards, we have had the opportunity to sit in on other presentations.
-There is some amazing work happening out there across the country and throughout our industry related to the best safety practices.
+There is some amazing work happening out there across the country and throughout our industry related to construction safety best practices.
 We strive to incorporate what we have learned into our safety program.
 We are focused on continuous improvement and we promote a learning culture.
 It’s always a work in process.

 We’re not perfect — no construction company is perfect.
 But it’s not okay for even one of our employees to get injured on the job.
 We work hard to ensure our craftspeople are prepared to avoid accidents and are ready to respond to any situation.